-➤ The risk corridor program is designed to lessen the extent of significant gains or losses experienced by a health plan as a result of the level of intensity of services to enrollees during the initial years of Exchange establishment.
-We concur that this program will serve to reduce risk to the Exchange plans, but we believe that this and the two other risk mitigating programs discussed in this Proposed Rule are not sufficient to remove potential financial incentives for health plans to avoid enrollment of AI/AN.
-10
+The risk corridor program is designed to lessen the extent of significant gains or losses experienced by a health plan as a result of the level of intensity of services to enrollees during the initial years of Exchange establishment.
+We concur that this program will serve to reduce risk to the Exchange plans, but we believe that this and the two other risk mitigating programs discussed in this Proposed Rule are not sufficient to remove potential financial incentives for health plans to avoid enrollment of AI/AN.7

+➤ The TTAG is recommending that Exchange plans be required to offer to include I/T/U as in-network providers.
 A primary means of depressing enrollment of AI/AN in a health plan is the lack of inclusion of I/T/U providers in the plan's network.
-The offering of innetwork contracts to all I/T/U providers in a plan's service area, as we are recommending be required, will serve to (1) broaden the range of health plans selected by AI/AN, thereby spreading any heightened financial exposure more evenly across a broader number of plans, and (2) for AI/AN
+The offering of innetwork contracts to all I/T/U providers in a plan's service area will serve to (1) broaden the range of health plans selected by AI/AN, thereby spreading any heightened financial exposure more evenly across a broader number of plans, and (2) for AI/AN who enroll in a particular plan they will be able, at a minimum, to access their traditional providers of health care services.